-The use of cell phones is not permitted to interfere with the educational process.
-Therefore, students are not permitted to use cell phones during class time unless directed to do so by the teacher.
+The use of cell phones and related technology such as air pods or other headphones is not permitted to interfere with the educational process.
+Therefore, students are not permitted to use cell phones and related technology during class time unless directed to do so by the teacher.
 Student use of cell phones between classes and during lunch is acceptable.